Saturday, November 23, 2024

 1. Encourage your team's contrarians, thinkers, creatives, and experts to speak up.

 2. Create psychological safety.
-Ninety percent of your employees will gravitate towards accepting bad decisions by senior management rather than risking the consequences of speaking out.
+Ninety per cent of your employees will gravitate towards accepting bad decisions by senior management rather than risking the consequences of speaking out.

 You must fight against complacency and stagnation to create a dynamic workplace that rewards new ideas and people who take risks in expressing their views.